 Given that they had to live in an extremely male-dominated world, a lot of these women's actions are even more admirable.
-Check out the list below to learn about some cool women from the Wild West who are remembered as some of the biggest badasses in the history of the US.
+Check out the list below to learn about some cool women from the Wild West who are remembered as some of the hardcore folks in the history of the US.

-"Stagecoach" Mary Fields (1832-1914) spent her early life as a slave, but after the 13th Amendment was passed, she worked as a mail carrier (the first black female postal worker in history) as well as a laborer for a church in Cascade, where she did tough physical work and made 120-mile supply runs to Helena, MT.
+"Stagecoach" Mary Fields (1832-1914) spent her early life enslaved, but after the 13th Amendment was passed, she worked as a mail carrier (the first Black woman postal worker in history) as well as a laborer for a church in Cascade, where she did tough physical work and made 120-mile supply runs to Helena, MT.
 It was during one of these supply runs that Fields faced her toughest obstacle yet: ravenous wolves.

-While out on the trail, the wolves came and attacked her horses.
+While out on the trail, the wolves came and went after her horses.
 She fought off the wolves with her shotgun and her revolver.
-That's right: a six-foot-tall, 200-pound black woman was one of the most badass frontierswomen ever.
+This six-foot-tall, 200-pound Black woman was one of the most hardcore frontierswomen ever.

-Cathay Williams refused to let her gender or her race stop her from serving her country.
-During the Civil War, Williams wanted to fight on the front lines, but at the time women weren't allowed anywhere near the battlefield as anything more than a cook, laundress, or nurse.
+Cathay Williams refused to let her gender or race stop her from serving her country.
+During the Civil War, Williams wanted to fight on the front lines, but at the time, women weren't allowed anywhere near the battlefield as anything more than a cook, laundress, or nurse.

 Wanting to actually fight, she disguised herself as a man, naming herself William Cathay, and was soon deemed fit for duty.
 By doing so, she became the very first African American woman to enlist in the army.
-Though she was hospitalized several times, no one ever discovered her secret.see more on Cathay Williams
+Though she was hospitalized several times, no one ever discovered her secret.

 The two women served warrants and made arrests as any man could do, working in the Indian Territory.